olincollege/baba-chess/docs/_pages/index.md

 permalink: /
 ---

-Welcome to Baba Chess - your neighborhood, cheap, knock-off version of a text-based chess board that you can run on Python (and only Python).
+Welcome to BabaChess - your neighborhood, cheap, knock-off version of a text-based chess board that you can run on Python (and only Python).
 Don’t know how to play chess?
 Don’t worry, we won’t teach you - will we call you out on it though?
 Heck yeah!

 ```bash
 Not a legal move!